 Design works began to be flanking round from designer to the manager and backward.
 The client has to keep his head, be patient by that time.
 Hundreds of clients.
 The on-prem art storage is getting overfilled with a whole load of images, mock-ups and offset items to be sent, to confirmed, to be approved, to be printed, to be altered, and other ‘to-bes.’
 A draining process of managing images stored helter-skelter cheers neither designers nor managers up.

 Salespersons can’t escape from the high variability in tasks.
 Order takers, let’s call them so, handle a wide spectrum of different tasks to meet the customer needs.
 Salespersons can’t succeed in selling everyday stewing in a deep abyss of files muddle caused by lack of flow, can they?
 Whom will they owe for their bonuses?
 Whose is this or that client?
 How won’t miss the final file to be ready for approval?
 How to get updated prices from printing factories and where to find them timely?
 How could they be warriors, who ‘won’t take ‘No’ for an answer’?

 9. Printing materials

-Ok, the average manager arrived at an agreement on all key issues with the printing house.
+Ok, the average manager arrived at an understanding of all critical issues with the printing house.
 There have to be items accessible to offer for printing.
 Partners can have difficulty in making agree with on stock goods (quantity, quality, parameters, etc.), reasonable manufacturing period, waiting for order confirmation, and monitoring it manually via call or email.
 A lot easier to connect to internal software systems of printing houses and factories via API and get the updated stream of notifications directly to Alfresco, for example.

 10. Delivery tasks